The Capella Program: Toward A Space-only High-frequency Radio VLBI Network Formed by Small Satellites in Low Earth Orbits: Science Cases

 Over the years, various candidates for AGN powered by binary black holes have been suggested, including some radio-bright ones.
 Arguably the most promising candidate identified as yet is the blazar OJ~287 \citep{pietila1998, dey2021}.
 Modeling the variability of its long-term ($>$100 years) light curve with a binary black hole model suggests that, to good approximation, the less massive ($\approx10^8~M_\odot$) component orbits the more massive ($\approx1.5\times10^{10}~M_\odot$) one on an elliptical orbit with a semimajor axis length of about 0.052~pc.
 Given the redshift $z=0.306$, this distance corresponds to an angular separation of about 8~$\mu$as.\footnote{All angular scales quoted in this section are obtained with information from the \href{https://ned.ipac.caltech.edu/}{NASA/IPAC Extragalactic Database} and assume a cosmology with $H_0 = 67.8$~km\,s$^{-1}$\,Mpc$^{-1}$, $\Omega_{\rm m} = 0.308$, and $\Omega_\Lambda = 0.692$.} \citet{lobanov2005} analyzed the structural variations in the parsec-scale jet of the quasar 3C~345 and concluded that these variations agree with orbital motion of a binary black hole with a separation between the components of about 0.33~pc; at $z=0.593$, this corresponds to an angular separation of about 26~$\mu$as.
 The quasar PG 1302-102 shows periodic optical variability that is best explained by a supermassive binary black hole with a separation of $<$1~pc, corresponding to $<$170~$\mu$as at $z=0.278$ \citep{graham2015}.

 For the aforementioned cases, the relevant angular scales are on the order of tens of microarcseconds, source structures are usually complex due to the presence of jets, and expected orbital time scales are on the order of years.
 These properties make binary black hole candidates obvious targets for systematic time-resolved mapping studies with \textsc{Capella}, ideally resulting in movies of orbiting accreting black holes.
+Indeed, the recent population study of \citet{zhao2024} concluded that a \textsc{Capella}-like VLBI array should be able to detect about 20 supermassive black hole binaries at redshifts up to 0.5.